liquidinvestigations/node/docs/Hoover.md

 ## Adding collections

 All collections are loaded from the `liquid_collections` directory configured in `liquid.ini`.
-The directories directly under `liquid_collections` can also be symlinks.
+The directories directly under `liquid_collections` can NOT be symlinks, since the docker container must access the data even if it's symlinked outside of the mounted directory.
+Instead of symlinks, use bind mounts or nfs mounts.

 To add new collections simply append to the `liquid.ini` file: